tranhelen/tranhelen/_posts/2016-12-19-yearofwriting.md

 - blog
 - creative
 layout: post
+twitter_desc: How I built a habit of writing and became more comfortable with publishing in a year.
+twitter_image: 68-00card.jpg
 ---

 This year I passed the threshold of writing down more than 100,000 words.
 Only a fraction of that was published here and I have been grateful with the thoughtful responses I've received.
 My goals regarding my writing practice were: